-On October 24, 2014 the Company announced that they had granted 1,200,000 incentive stock options to its directors, officers, and consultants pursuant to its 2014 stock option plan.
-Each stock option is exercisable into a common share of the company for a period of five years.
-A total of 900,000 options exercisable at \$0.30 per share; 100,000 are exercisable at \$0.40 per share and 200,000 are exercisable at \$0.50 per share.
+On January 28, 2016 the Company announced that they had granted 300,000 incentive stock options divided equally among the six directors.
+Each stock option is exercisable into a common share of the Company for a period of five years.
+The stock options are exercisable at \$0.45 per share.